krishnakalisarkar/Be_Heart_Smart/README.md

 * "tbl_id" was dropped.
 * Variables were divided into Target, which included "cardio_disease", and Features, which included the remaining variables.
 * The data points were then split into three sets as Train, Validate, and Test in the ratio 60:20:20.
-* Data was scaled using the standard scaler.The model was fit on the scaled training set, and then was used to tranform the scaled training, and testing set.
+* Data was scaled using the standard scaler.
+The model was fit on the scaled training set, and then was used to tranform the scaled training, and testing set.

 #### Stratified Kfold cross-validation